The same content is available via the following formats:

-- Bloom’s Revised Taxonomy Model [Responsive Design Version] or
+- Bloom’s Revised Taxonomy Model [Responsive Design Version] page

-- Bloom’s Revised Taxonomy Model [Text-Only Version] website.
+- Bloom’s Revised Taxonomy Model [Text-Only Version] page

 A statement of a learning objective contains a verb (an action) and an object (usually a noun).